What laws apply to the collection and use of individuals' personal information?

 Data privacy laws have become more prominent in recent years.
 As the amount of personal information available online has grown substantially, there has been an enhanced focus on the processing of personal data, as well as the enforcement of such laws.

-The collection, use and disclosure of personal information in Canada is governed by federal, provincial and sectoral laws.
-The laws applicable to an organization depend on:
+The collection, use and disclosure of personal information in Canada is governed by federal and provincial legislation and the common law.
+The laws applicable to an organization depend on whether it’s federally or provincially located.

-For federally regulated employers, the Federal Personal Information Protection and Electronic Documents Act (“PIPEDA”) sets out ground rules on how to collect, use and disclose personal information about their employees.
+For federally regulated employers, the Federal Personal Information Protection and Electronic Documents Act (PIPEDA) sets out ground rules on how to collect, use and disclose personal information about their employees (note that currently there is pending legislation).
 This includes all organizations located in Nunavut, the Yukon and the Northwest Territories, since all local businesses in the territories are considered to be federal in nature.

-Each province which has legislation specific to privacy or health information also has its own Privacy Commissioner, or similar body, tasked with enforcing that legislation.
+Each province which has privacy legislation also has its own Privacy Commissioner, or similar body, tasked with enforcing that legislation.

 With respect to the torts available to employees, this is typically dealt with by Canadian courts in the event an employee commences a civil action; however, in some jurisdictions the Privacy Commissioner or similar body may have jurisdiction to award a remedy in respect to the applicable statutory tort.